-Hex color #00010c is a variation of "Vampire black".
-It's labeled as "black".
-When humans think of black in brand logos, they might associate it with: sophistication, being slick, portable devices, technology, and having a sense of mystery.
+Hex color #00010c almost matches the color named "Vampire black".
+It's described as "black".
+When people from western culture see black in marketing, they might associate it with: sophistication, being slick, portable devices, technology, and having a sense of mystery.
 The color typically isn't associated with energy.
-Steam, LastPass, and 68 others are using a color close to Vampire black in their branding.
+Wikipedia, Case-Mate, and 68 others are using a color close to Vampire black in their branding.
 (Explore brands using Vampire black).

 In RGB colorspace, the hexadecimal color #00010c is created using 0% red, 0.4% green, and 4.7% blue.
 In CMYK colorspace, you can make the color using 100% cyan, 91.7% magenta, 0% yellow, and 95.3% black.

 #00010c is made up of R: 0, G: 1, B: 12 in RGB colorspace and C: 100, M:91.67, Y:0, K:95.29 in CMYK colorspace.
 Its decimal value is 268 and the closest web-safe color code to it is #000000.
 Its closest named color is "Vampire black".
 White should be used ontop of #00010c to ensure the best legibility.

 Here's a color conversion chart.
 It contains technical information about the hex color #00010c.
 If you're a programmer, view the code snippets section for prepared language syntax.

 0, 1, 12

 R: 0, G: 1, B: 12, A: 1.0